snurse91/Home-Made-Video-Player/README.md

 # Home-Made-Video-Player
-Video player created with JavaScript, HTML. and CSS.
+Video player created with JavaScript, HTML, and CSS.